caltemose/tabs-to-accordion/README.md

 Based on/influenced by this CodePen: https://codepen.io/mpiotrowicz/pen/gocmu

-## Current Status

-Currently implementing the feature to allow the accordion sections to close without opening a new section.
-This works but if you cross the small-to-large breakpoint (768px) tab content will be hidden on larger screens which is undesirable.
+## What This Is

+This is a responsive component that behaves as a tab system on larger screens and as an accordion on smaller screens.

-## Notes
+## Status/Notes

-The repo currently has a running example with the mostly unmodified code from the above CodePen I used as reference while building the refactored version that meets with the goals listed below.

-Current version of the code can be seen here:
+The current version of this component can be seen here:
 [https://caltemose.github.io/tabs-to-accordion/](https://caltemose.github.io/tabs-to-accordion/)

-Currently the code can use some refactoring for the sake of DRY in addition to the unmet goals below.
+This component has not yet been fully tested for browser compatibility and for accessibility.
+Those testing efforts are forthcoming.

 ## Goals for Refactoring